The Winner is . .

 swallowed by thread-bare t-shirts nest

-outside the visitor entrance
+outside the visitor

 waiting to see their papis,